koenraijer/koenraijer.io/src/routes/blog/spotify-api.md

     import NowPlaying from '$lib/components/NowPlaying.svelte'
 </script>

-Ever since I saw <a href="https://leerob.io/">this implementation of the Spotify API in Next.js</a> (check the footer), I've been wanting to do the same thing in SvelteKit.
+Ever since I saw [this implementation of the Spotify API in Next.js](https://leerob.io/) (check the footer), I've been wanting to do the same thing in SvelteKit.
 Knowing the song someone's listening to in that very moment makes an otherwise mostly static website feel pretty dynamic.

-So, I resumed my quest into the world of API's, requests and endpoints from where I left off: <a href="https://www.koenraijer.io/blog/svelteKit-endpoints">Fetching from a public API with SvelteKit Endpoints</a>.
+So, I resumed my quest into the world of API's, requests and endpoints from where I left off: [Fetching from a public API with SvelteKit Endpoints](https://www.koenraijer.io/blog/svelteKit-endpoints).

 I learned a lot about HTTP methods, SvelteKit endpoints and I learned about [Postman](https://www.postman.com/) as an easy way to test API requests.
 Scattered throughout this post are many links to resources that helped me figure things out.
 They might be of interest to you as a refresher or as a starting point for further learning.

-## 0.1 What are we going to do?
+## Introduction
-We are going to use the <a href="https://developer.spotify.com/documentation/general/guides/authorization/code-flow/">Authorization Code Flow</a> to get access to the Spotify Web API.
+We are going to use the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) to get access to the Spotify Web API.
 We'll use our access to get data about the track we're listening to in that moment, as well as our 20 top tracks of the past half year.
 We'll do that using SvelteKit endpoints, which will be run server-side as [serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions).
 The data will be accessible to our frontend using those endpoints.
 We'll fetch it and display it nicely in a Svelte component.

 This is what that's going to look like:

 <NowPlaying/>

-## 0.2 Creating a Spotify app
+## Create a Spotify app
 Follow [this tutorial](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) to create your own Spotify app.
 - `edit settings` and add `http://localhost:3000` to  Redirect URIs.
 Make sure to click **Add, and then save** at the bottom of the pop-up.

 Notice the *Client ID* and the *Client Secret* (for which you first have to press *Show Client Secret*), on the app overview page.

-## 0.3 Storing variables in .env
+## Store variables in .env
 Create `src > .env`.
 Add your client ID and client secret.
 Make sure you prefix the name with `VITE_` ([otherwise you can't import them locally](https://vitejs.dev/guide/env-and-mode.html#env-files)).
 We will later pass these to Vercel as environment variables to Vercel, meaning they won't be exposed to the client.

 ```js